 13. Frame with Mirror, Paul (?)
 Georges, about 1775–80

-Photograph of detail of a corner of a Frame with Mirror
+Detail of a corner of a Frame with Mirror / Paul (?)
+Georges

 This nearly eight-foot-high frame has crossed L’s in each corner.
 The three fleurs-de-lis (stylized lilies) at the top, surrounded by the arms of Saint Michael and Saint Esprit (Hope), and the attributes of war on either side are all royal emblems of France.
 Today, this splendid frame holds a modern piece of glass, but it once surrounded a portrait of the king.
 (Accession no.: 88.DA.49)